Speakers

 Vicky Colbert

-Specialty: alternative education models, reducing school dropout, policy making, equal opportunities
+Specialty: alternative learning models, reducing school dropout, policy making, equal opportunities

-Organisation: Foundation Escuela Nueva, UNESCO consultant, formerly Secretary of State and Deputy Minister for Education
+Organisation: Escuela Nueva, UNESCO consultant, formerly Secretary of State and Deputy Minister for Education

-Experience: 40 years in policy making and advocacy for the right to relevant education
+Experience: almost 40 years in policy making and advocacy for the right to relevant education

 About Vicky Colbert